bespinian/blog/content/posts/run-ghost-on-cloud-foundry.md

 ## Create Entrypoint Script

 Ghost needs to be configured through a configuration file.
 We'll call ours `config.producton.json` since it's supposed to be suitable for a production blog.
-This file tells Ghost where to look for its database, which email server to use and how it's supposed to run the blog in general.
+This file tells Ghost where to look for its database, which email server to use, and how it's supposed to run the blog in general.

 In Cloud Foundry, services are configured dynamically, which isn't possible in a simple JSON file.
 We'll work around this by creating a Bash script to read out the environment and create the config file on the fly.
 Create a new file called `entrypoint-cf.sh` in the root folder of your app and paste the following content into it: